Textbooks & Supplies

 The Highland Campus bookstore stocks textbooks for all Distance Learning classes.

 Check with the ACC Bookstore about specific buyback policies.
 Generally, you can sell your textbook back during finals week at the end of the semester if it is in good condition and still required for ACC coursework.

 A full refund will be given in your original form of payment if textbooks are returned during the first week of classes with the receipt.
 Books must be in original condition.
 Check with the ACC Bookstore for more information.

 Some course sections are taught with openly licensed high-quality textbooks that are available electronically on the first day.
 These sections are known as Z-classes because the openly licensed online textbook is available at zero cost to the student.
 These digital textbooks are typically known as Open Educational Resources (OER).
 OER course sections (Z-classes) are identified in the course schedule notes when you register for classes, and you can also search for Z-classes when you are planning your schedule.

 Some course sections are taught using discounted digital learning materials that are available the first day of class, known as First Day sections or classes.
 These digital learning materials cost less than a hard copy textbook and save students money.
 When you register for a First Day class, the cost of required course materials is added to your tuition and fees bill.
 These digital texts, also known as Inclusive Content, are uploaded to your Blackboard account for use on the first day of class.
 There is a fee if you wish to purchase a print copy.
 Visit First Day Classes for more information.

-You can view required and recommended textbooks and materials selected by your instructor via the following methods, once orders have been processed by the ACC Bookstore.
+Once orders have been processed by the ACC Bookstore, you can view required and recommended textbooks and materials selected by your instructor via the following methods.

 Note: Contact the instructional program if textbook information is not available for your class.